Photo by Tyrus Xanthos

 As a rabbinical student, Rabbi May worked as a rabbinical intern at Tzedek Chicago and for Aurora Levins Morales on new liturgy that centers the voices of indigenous Jews and Jews of Color.
 She also served as a teacher for Ammud: The Jews of Color Torah Academy, as a climate justice fellow with POWER, an interfaith social justice organization in Philadelphia, and as a chaplain at Yale New Haven Health.

 Rabbi May is the founder of the Person of Color Havurah at Kol Tzedek Synagogue.
-She organized with Jewish Voice for Peace (JVP), Philadelphia chapter, as a member of the steering committee and chair of the ritual committee and she is honored to sit on JVP’s national rabbinical council.
-She also volunteers as a movement chaplain.
 In May 2022 she received the Tikkun Olam award from the Reconstructionist Rabbinical College “for her inspiring & passionate Palestine Liberation rabbinate and for connecting our politics to the way that we pray.”
 She is also the 2023 recipient of the Rabbi Devora Bartnoff Prize for Spiritually Motivated Social Action.